USEPA/workshops/README.md

 # cerf_r

 This repository contains materials for the R workshops to be held on Sunday, Nov 5 at the 2017 CERF meeting in Providence, RI.
+We will be meeting in room 553AB, fifth floor of the Rhode Island Convention Center.

+# Instructors and Helpers

+- Marcus Beck, Southern California Coastal Water Research Project
+- Jeff Hollister, US EPA, Atlantic Ecology Division
+- Jim Hagy, US EPA, Gulf Ecology Division
+- Stephen Shivers, ORISE at US EPA, Atlantic Ecology Division
+- Q Kellogg, URI, Coastal Institute

 # Schedule